 Grandal’s woes, quiet LA bats doom Dodgers in NLCS Game 3

+“(Grandal) had a tough night, and obviously the fans voiced their opinion,” Roberts said.
+“And they’re passionate.
+They want to win.
+They want the best out of all of us, especially in the postseason.
+So I know it’s not personal. … They were just as frustrated as we all were.”

+In his final postseason before free agency, Grandal dropped to 3 for 22 with 10 strikeouts — including three in Game 3, along with a popup that turned into a ground-rule double.

-The fans are thoroughly dissatisfied with Grandal, who is having a postseason to forget — on the precipice of free agency, no less.
-The veteran made two more defensive miscues after committing two errors and two passed balls in Game 1.
+And Grandal’s most glaring failures aren’t even at the plate, but behind it: The veteran made two more defensive miscues after committing two errors and two passed balls in Game 1.

-Grandal’s passed ball in the eighth drew the fans’ greatest ire, even though happened after the Dodgers already trailed by four runs.
-Grandal has tied the big-league record for the most passed balls in a playoff series, sharing it with four other catchers.
+Grandal’s passed ball drew the fans’ greatest ire, even though happened after the Dodgers already trailed by four runs.
+Grandal has tied the big-league record for the most passed balls in a playoff series.

-Immediately after Game 3, manager Dave Roberts said Barnes will start Game 4.
+The unlikely chant for Grandal’s backup also reflected the big-budget Dodgers’ desperate frustration with their own inability to seize the important moments near the halfway point of this series.
+Game 3 was full of those missed moments, and it pushed the defending NL champions halfway to elimination.

 Along with his batting woes and his latest passed ball, Grandal also failed to control a wild pitch by Walker Buehler in the sixth inning, allowing Travis Shaw to score the Brewers’ second run from third base.